The steps below apply to new graduate students.

 For questions about health information, call the Student Life office at (509) 527-2511 or email firstname.lastname@example.org.

 Review your health insurance

-All graduate international students taking more than 6 credits must be covered by a health insurance plan.
+All graduate students taking more than 6 credits on the College Place or Billings Campuses must be covered by a health insurance plan.
 Please make sure that you have coverage throughout your entire education at Walla Walla University.

 4. After Mid-August

 For questions about financial clearance call (800) 656-2815 or email email@example.com.

 Complete your financial clearance to-do items